lab1092/blender-manual_ja/manual/render/blender_render/textures/mapping/uv/applying_image.rst

-As a way of communicating to an artist who is painting your UV Texture for you, Blender has a tool called *Save UV Face Layout* (located in the UV/Image Editor Window, UVs→Save UV Face Layout) that saves an image as a Targa (.tga), EPS, or an SVG format for the object you have selected.
+As a way of communicating to an artist who is painting your UV Texture for you, Blender has a tool called *Save UV Face Layout* (located in the UV/Image Editor Window, UVs-->Save UV Face Layout) that saves an image as a Targa (.tga), EPS, or an SVG format for the object you have selected.

 The image is an outline of the UV face mapping.